Agile Requirements Workshop

 When & Where

 Accentient is a leader in Application Lifecycle Management using Microsoft tools and Scrum.
-Our mission is to provide best-practice training and services to those who develop software using these platforms.
+Our mission is to provide best-practice training and services to those who develop software using these frameworks.